waka401/websphere/README.md

 For WAS 7.0 and WAS 8.x, you need one instance of the agent per cell, which you will typically deploy on the dmgr host.
 For WAS 6.1, you need one instance of the agent per node.

-Assuming you are using a root directory named 'wasagent', its layout will be as following:
+Assuming you are using a root directory named 'wasagent', the layout will be as following:

 ```
 wasagent